 The U.S. Legislature: The U.S. Legislature is a federal representational government, meaning that the representatives who serve create laws that apply to the entirety of the United States.
 The legislative branch is split into two houses: the Senate and the House of Representatives.
 In the Senate, each state elects two people to represent their interests on the national level.
 In the House of Representatives, the number of representatives from each state is determined by population, so bigger states have more representatives.
 In both cases, all the representatives are elected by majority vote in their respective states.
 (Note: this is different than other representative democracies, like the United Kingdom parliament, where one house is elected and the other house is appointed by the Prime Minister or President.)

 U.S. State Legislatures: U.S. state legislatures work exactly like the federal legislature, only on a smaller scale.
-Each state has both a senate and a house of representatives, and the state’s residents elect representatives based on the districts they live in.
-This allows each state’s residents to have a say in how their state is governed.
+Each state has both a senate and a house of representatives, and the state's residents elect representatives based on the districts they live in.
+This allows each state's residents to have a say in how their state is governed.
+(The only exception to this is Nebraska, which has a unicameral state government.)

 The Canadian Government: Like the United States, Canada holds popular elections where a handful of representatives are chosen to represent the citizenry at both the provincial and the national level.
 The elected officials serve in The House of Commons, which is similar to Congress in the United States.
 Each of Canada's 10 provinces are also representative democracies where elected officials represent the will of their province's citizens.